Employer of Record in Croatia

 Severance in Croatia

 In Croatia, the amount of severance pay depends on the duration of the employee's service.
-Individuals with two or more years of employment receive compensation equivalent to 33% of their regular monthly pay rate for each year of service, capped at a maximum of six months' salary.
+Individuals with two or more years of employment receive compensation equivalent to 1/3 of their average monthly salary in the last three months before termination for each year of service, capped at a maximum of six months' salary.

 Disclaimer